SirPepe/html-import/readme.md

 -------

 * Because I'm a lazy linux-using slob this element has so far only been tested in Chrome and Firefox.
-* If you use the [Polyfill](https://github.com/WebReflection/document-register-element) for `document-register-element`) (which you have to use if you want to support Firefox) you get a bunch of additional caveats (eg. when using innerHTML) for free.
+* If you use the [Polyfill](https://github.com/WebReflection/document-register-element) for `document-register-element`) (which you have to use if you want to support older browsers) you get a bunch of additional caveats (eg. when using innerHTML) for free.